lkerxhalli/antkey/README.md

 > new.properties - holds your password in clear
 > new2.properties - holds your password in clear

-**Make sure these files are deleted in case the scripts fails to delete them**
+**Make sure to delete these temporary files in case the script fails to delete them**